KBNLresearch/omSipCreator/README.md

 Finally, omSipcreator will report a *warning* in the following situations:

-- Lower value of *volumeNumber* within an intellectual entity is not equal to 1.
+- Lower value of *volumeNumber* within an Information Package is not equal to 1.
-- Values of *volumeNumber* within an intellectual entity are not consecutive numbers.
+- Values of *volumeNumber* within an Information Package are not consecutive numbers.

 Both situations may indicate a data entry error, but they may also reflect that the physical carriers are simply missing.